nrjbrown/nftdrop-project/README.md

 ### `⬇⬇⬇ launch app `
 ## [click here](nftdrop-project-7kr73vzol-nrjbrown.vercel.app)

-This project is a tinder app that was building using the `M.E.R.N` (MongoDB Express React.js, Node.js)

-You can try it out for yourself by cloning and following the below instrutions.
+This app was built using the Sanity CMS, NFT Drop thirdweb, React.js, Next.js, Typescript, and Tailwind Stack.
+The app was deployed using Vercel.
+What are you waiting for?
+Click here, give it a try and let me know what you think.